python-cmd2/cmd2/README.rst

 .. _`Installation Instructions`: https://cmd2.readthedocs.io/en/latest/install.html

-The project is `maintained at GitHub`_.
 Bug reports may be submitted directly to the `issue tracker`_.
-Contributions are welcome, see the `Contributor's Guide`_ for more inforamation.
+Pull Requests are welcome, see the `Contributor's Guide`_ for more information.

 .. _`maintained at GitHub`: https://github.com/python-cmd2/cmd2
 .. _`issue tracker`: https://github.com/python-cmd2/cmd2/issues